d2l-ai/d2l-en/chapter_preliminaries/pandas.md

         os.makedirs(path)
 ```

-Write the dataset row by row into a csv file.
+Below we write the dataset row by row into a csv file.

 ```{.python .input}
 data_file = '../data/house_tiny.csv'